MrRowey/MrRowey/README.md

 ---

 ### 📰 [FAF News Publisher (WPF)](https://github.com/MrRowey/FAF-News-Publisher-WPF)
-A Windows desktop app for composing and publishing formatted news articles to FAForever.
+A Windows desktop app initially developed to solve a business workflow challenge for the Forever news team.

-- 🛠 Built with **WPF** and **C#**
+- 🛠 Built with **WPF** and **C#** for a responsive and user-friendly experience
-- 📝 Markdown export
+- 📝 Features included Markdown export
-- 🚀 Speeds up and standardises content creation
+- 🔍 Originally designed to streamline content creation, but the requirement was later met through a different approach
+- 💡 Valuable learning project for improving WPF application structure and UX design

 ![Project Language](https://img.shields.io/github/languages/top/MrRowey/FAF-News-Publisher-WPF?style=flat-square)

 ---